SolnBenchmark/Benchmark/README.md

 # SolnBenchmark
 SolnBenchmark provides a site to evaluate the performance of localization algorithms in terms of root mean square minimum distance (RMSMD) with the benchmark of the information-achieving unbiased Gaussian (IAUG) estimator for stochastic optical localization nanoscopy (SOLN).

+The IAUG estimator achieves the Fisher infomration and the Cramer-Rao lower bound (CRLB) of a data frame.

 # Leaderboards
 The leaderboards will be updated after a submission.